Emira D'Spain: Career

 Prior to becoming a beauty influencer, D'Spain worked for a marketing agency and then became the Beauty Director of Paper Magazine.
 She was featured on the cover of Galore Magazine as "TikTok's It-Girl".
 She also was featured in Nylon.

-D'Spain has modelled and been in advertisements for NARS Cosmetics, Anastasia Beverly Hills, UGG, Fenty Beauty, and Google.
+D'Spain has modeled and been in advertisements for NARS Cosmetics, Anastasia Beverly Hills, UGG, Fenty Beauty, and Google.
 She was the first black transgender woman to model for Victoria's Secret.
 Her first online partnership with Victoria's Secret was a TikTok video titled Single Girl's Guide to the Perfect Valentine's Day as part of their 2022 Valentine's Day campaign.

-She is known as @XOXOEMIRA on TikTok, where she has over one million followers, and on Instagram, where she has over 100,000 followers.
+She is known as @XOXOEMIRA on TikTok, where she has over one million followers, and on Instagram, where she has over 421,000 followers.
 On her TikTok account, D'Spain posts Get Ready With Me videos, which have received over 85 million views.
 Prior to the magazine's folding in 2023, she had a Snapchat show called Snatchural with Paper.
 She also worked as the Beauty Director at Paper, creating beauty content for their website and social media platforms and curated their YouTube channel.

 In 2025, D'Spain joined the cast of the reality television series Next Gen NYC, which premiered on Bravo on June 3, 2025.
+Upon making her debut in reality television, D'Spain became the first-known transgender full-time cast member on the network.